GrapesJS/grapesjs/docs/modules/Pages.md

 If you need to manage pages programmatically you can use its [APIs][Pages API].

-Below an example of commonly used methods.
+Below are some commonly used methods:
 ```js
 // Get the Pages module first
 const pages = editor.Pages;